valhuber/Logic-Bank/README.md

 ```

 This executes [`nw/logic/__init__.py`](nw/logic/__init__.py),
-which sets up the rule engine:
+which activates the logic engine:
 ```python
 by_rules = True  # True => use rules, False => use legacy hand code (for comparison)
 if by_rules: